Tailoring Chatbots for Higher Education: Some Insights and Experiences: Customized Large Language Models

 \subsubsection{Commercial Systems}

-Common lore is that powerful commercial systems like GPT-4 have essentially ingested the ``whole internet;'' while that may be a hyperbole, curating the training corpus is extremely work-intensive, followed by computationally intensive training over months, followed by supervised and unsupervised tuning and detoxing.
-The origin of the training materials is sometimes questionable and the legal situation murky~\cite{frankel2024}, the computing requires enormous resources and power (associated with large CO$_2$ production~\cite{wu2022sustainable}), and the manual tuning at times employs questionable work practices~\cite{perrigo2023}.
+Common lore is that powerful commercial systems like GPT-5~\cite{openai_gpt5_systemcard_2025,openai_introducing_gpt5_2025} have essentially ingested the ``whole internet;'' while that may be a hyperbole, the origin of the training materials is sometimes questionable and the legal situation murky~\cite{frankel2024}.
+Also, the manual tuning and detoxification at times employs questionable work practices~\cite{perrigo2023}.
+As a result, though, their performance is hard to achieve with more ethically built models, and in spite of concerns, many of us rely on their convenience and ever-increasing reliability.

-Due to the high associated cost (said to be in the billions of dollars for powerful foundation models like Open\-AI/Microsoft's GPT-4~\cite{gpt4}, Google's Gemini~\cite{gemini}, Meta's (maker of Facebook) Llama~\cite{llama}, or Apple Intelligence~\cite{apple}), this remains largely the domain of large corporations, even though models made by smaller companies such as Mistral~\cite{mistral} and Anthropic's Claude~\cite{claude} have also shown remarkably high promise.

-Models like GPT-4o~\cite{gpt4o} and Gemini are also multimodal, so they accept auditory and visual input, and they can produce corresponding output.
+In addition, models like GPT-4o~\cite{gpt4o} , GPT-5, and Gemini are multimodal, so they accept auditory and visual input, and they can produce corresponding output.
 In the area of higher education, multimodality is particularly interesting for lecture transcriptions (voice and blackboard), as well as handwriting recognition for grading tasks~\cite{kortemeyer2023toward,kortemeyer2024grading}.
 This generalized multimodality currently is the domain of the largest commercial models; university-generated systems usually implement multimodality only in research settings.

-In short, training a competitive LLM from scratch seems inadvisable to individual higher education institutions; it appears virtually impossible for academic projects to reach the same level of general knowledge, reasoning, and multimodality that commercial models achieve.